alex-lt-kong/the-nitty-gritty/c/01_memory-and-cpu-cache/5_sequential-and-random-memory-access/README.md

   </tr>
 </table>

-* [Results](./assets/results.csv) show that random-access is even slower than column-major traversal.
+* While RAM stands for random access memory, [results](./assets/results.csv) show that random-access is actually much slower (one to two orders of magnitude) than sequential access (i.e., row-major traversal).
+It is slower than traversal with a fixed stride (i.e., col-major traversal) as well.

 * The reason is the [cache prefetching technology](https://en.wikipedia.org/wiki/Cache_prefetching).
+    * Prefetchers proactively get data from main memory to cache before such data are needed.
+Prefetchers work the best if data access is very predictable--for exmaple, data are accessed sequentially.
-    * Apart from prefetching very predictable data/instruction, some smarter prefetchers may try to prefetch based on some simple patterns.
+    * Apart from prefetching very predictable data/instructions, some smarter prefetchers may try to prefetch based on simple patterns--such as irregular traversal strides.
+This could be the reason why row-major irregular-stride traversal is faster.
+(Cache line size may play a role as well, though)
     * In the second chart, one can still observe that row-major irregular-stride traversal can still outperform its counterparts by a coefficient.
   <img src="./assets/prefetcher.png" style="height:300px" />